SamuelFredricBerg/advent-of-code/README.md

 Repo of my own solutions to all the previous Advent of Code puzzles.

-**Note**: My implementations have been made after the fact and without the help of others or AI.
+**Note**: My implementations have been made after the fact and without the help of others or LLMs.